Ca' Rezzonico: Construction (17th-18th centuries)

 Filippo Bon died in 1712, and the unfinished palace, already decaying, was inherited by his sons and then grandsons, but none had the funds to complete the construction.
 In 1750 The Bons offered the unfinished palazzo to Giambattista Rezzonico, a banker and fabric merchant from Lombardy, whose family had bought a title of Venetian nobility in 1648, during the War of Candia with the Ottoman Empire, when the Venetian state coffers were depleted.
 Rezzonico paid 60,000 gold ducats for the unfinished building.
 Municipal inspectors examined the building, and concluded that most of the structure was a ruin, in danger of collapse.
 Only the rear part of the building, completed up to the second floor, had a roof and could be saved.
 Rezzonico hired the most prestigious architect of his time, Giorgio Massari (1687-1766), who had built the churches of the Jesuits and the church of the Pietà in Venice, as well as the palazzo of the Grassi family, which faced the Rezzonico palace on the other side of the Grand Canal.

-A Canaletto painting of the early 18th century shows only the ground floor and first piano nobile completed, and a temporary roof protecting the structure from the elements.
 The Rezzonicos rushed the reconstruction along.
 In 1752, the accidental dropping of a piece of marble caused the scaffolding to collapse, dropping five stonemasons to the ground below.
 Massari largely followed the original plan of Longhena, but made a number of modifications to suit the lighter rococo tastes.
 He removed some ponderous double columns on the facade replacing them with more slender pillars, and eliminated a heavy plinth of columns, giving the building a lighter, more graceful appearance.
 He also installed a row of small oval windows above the larger windows on the second floor, adding light and a rococo touch.